-- Install the antenna in a location with access to the network radio signal. - The antenna must not be installed inside metal cases. - The antenna must be installed according to the antenna manufacturer's instructions.
+- Install the antenna in a location with access to the network radio signal. - The antenna must be installed such that it provides a separation distance of at least 20 cm from all persons and must not be co-located or operating in conjunction with any other antenna or transmitter. - The antenna must not be installed inside metal cases. - The antenna must be installed according to the antenna manufacturer's instructions.